 Pfeffer was first appointed professor of pharmacology and botany at the University of Bonn in 1873.
 He later became professor at the University of Basel and the University of Tübingen.
 At the latter, Wilhelm Pfeffer also served as director of the botanical garden.
 During the 1880s, Pfeffer was appointed professor at the University of Leipzig and director of its botanical garden.
 During his time at Leipzig, Pfeffer published a work on the use of photography to study plant growth.
 He intended to extent the chronophotographic experiments of the French scientist, physiologist and chronophotographer Étienne-Jules Marey through producing a short film involving the stages of plant growth.

 As one of the pioneers of modern plant physiology, Wilhelm Pfeffer researched the thermonastic and photonastic movements of flowers, the nyctinastic movements of leaves, protoplastic physics and photosynthesis.
 During his time at Basel, Pfeffer researched plant metabolism and developed a a semi-porous membrane to study the phenomena of osmosis.
 The developed osmometric device became known as the ‘Pfeffer cell’ and was used for determining the osmotic pressure of a solution.
+Osmotic pressure is the minimum pressure which needs to be applied to a solution to prevent the inward flow of its pure solvent across a semipermeable membrane.
+It is also defined as the measure of the tendency of a solution to take in pure solvent (which belongs to the solution under discussion) by osmosis.
+The phenomenon of osmosis arises from the propensity of a pure solvent to move through a semipermeable membrane and into its solution containing a solute to which the membrane is impermeable.
+This process is of vital importance in biology as the cell’s membrane is semipermeable.

 Wilhelm Pfeffer was elected a member of the Royal Swedish Academy of Sciences in 1897.
 His library of more than 11.000 works now belongs to the Okayama University in Japan.